Hibou57/PostiATS-Utilities/doc/syntax-guide.md

-If universally quantified variables are declared with predicates, and the implementation is separated, the predicates must not be repeated in the implementation (subset sorts are not allowed neither).
+If universally quantified variables are declared with predicates, and the implementation is separated, the predicates must not be repeated in the implementation and subset sorts are not allowed neither.
+If keeping track of predicates is important, it may be better to always use declaration and implementation in the while and avoid using separate declaration and implementation.

 Example: